fedora-riscv/releng/docs/source/sop_update_critpath.rst

 Description
 ===========

-Packagedb has information about which packages are critpath and which are not.
+PDC has information about which packages are critpath and which are not.
 A script that reads the yum repodata (critpath group in comps, and the package dependencies) is used to generate this.
 Since package dependencies change, this list should be updated periodically.